oscal-compass/e2e-demo-mapping/README.md

 What this repo does:

-This repo currently just holds a data folder comprising mapping document(s).
-In the future mapping documents can be used to map control between programs.
+This repo hold a data folder comprising mapping document(s).
+In the future mapping documents can be used to map controls between programs.

-Example mapping document
+##### Example mapping document

 <table>
 <tr>